vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 [//]: # ({% include image.html alt="Bellman Update and Synthetic Data in Q-Transformer" src="/images/bellman-update-q-transformer-thumb.png" %})

 Here are my notes on synthetic data.
 Take it with grain of salt, as I am new in this area.

+Let's say you have a generative AI (generative machine learning) problem, so you have some input data, and some corresponding output data.
+But you have only a small quantity of this data.

 ## Why synthetic data makes sense?
+Real data costs human time and synthetic data can be a way around that.
+But you cannot create the required data out of thin air synthetically.

+You need:
+1. either more general model that was essentially trained one something similar to the target data needed,
+2. or you need a real data that is close to the required data, and perform only an easy modification to match the required data distribution.

+## Verification of Synthetic Data
+Garbage-in implies garbage-out.
+The more difficult data to generate or more distant to the real training data, the harder it is to synthesize correct data to train on.

+In some problems verification is easier that generation, so in these cases you can remove the invalid data out of the generated data.

+Fo example, the goal may be to solve simple addition problems given in a textual format, which is easily machine-extractable.
+In this case, it is very easy to verify that the generated summation is correct.

+## Levels of Synthetic Data
 Here is a spectrum of increasingly less human involvement in the process or human leverage in the process or model development.

 1. Fully manual: You would love to train on data from people that is fully manually written and verified.